The Last of the Meheecans

 "The Last of the Meheecans" is the ninth episode of the fifteenth season of the American animated television series South Park, and the 218th episode of the series overall.
 It first aired on Comedy Central in the United States on October 12, 2011.
 In the episode, what begins as an innocent game between the boys turns serious when Cartman joins the U.S. Border Patrol.
-Unsurprisingly, Cartman turns out to be excellent at stopping Mexicans.

 The episode was written by series co-creator Trey Parker and is rated TV-MA L in the United States.
 The plot references illegal immigration to the United States across the Mexican border and the show Border Wars.
 The title is derived from The Last of the Mohicans, complete with a title card with the same typeface.

 Plot

 The boys play "Texans vs. Mexicans" at a sleepover at Cartman's house, a game in which the "Mexicans" (led at first by Butters, and then Kyle due to Butters' poor leadership skills) attempt to elude the "border patrol" (led by an overly gleeful Cartman) and cross the border into Texas (Cartman's backyard).
 All of the "Mexicans" do so, winning the game, much to Cartman's irritation.
 However, Butters is not among his teammates, having been lost, and when Cartman later realizes that Butters is not present, he realizes the game is not over.
 As Butters' teammates begin searching for him, Cartman's team resumes protecting the backyard.
-Butters' team puts up fliers to help find him, to which a vindictive Cartman puts up his own, telling anyone to find Butters to shoot him on sight, not caring if he dies as it would help him win the game.
+Butters' team puts up fliers to help find him, but Cartman responds by putting up some of his own that urge people to shoot him on sight, intent on winning the game even if Butters dies.

 As Butters tries to find his way back, he is struck by a passing car.
 The couple in the car, believing Butters to be a Mexican immigrant named "Mantequilla" (Spanish for "butter"), take him to their home and employ him as a stereotypical Mexican servant, giving him menial jobs to perform such as cleaning windows and washing dishes.
-However, the couple eventually abandons Butters at an El Pollo Loco restaurant, believing that Butters needs to be with his "own kind" to be happy.
+However, the couple eventually abandons Butters at an El Pollo Loco restaurant, believing that he needs to be with his "own kind" to be happy.
 Inside, Butters regales the staff with tales of his imaginary exploits.
 The staff recognize him from "missing" posters put up by his friends and, believing him to be someone famous, they start to question the value of their new lives in the United States.
 They misinterpret Butters' desire to "cross the border" and rejoin his friends as a desire to return to Mexico, and a mass exodus of Mexican emigrants soon begins.
 As more and more Mexicans leave, Americans realize they cannot keep up with their newfound menial labor tasks due to having become complacent and lazy, creating a labor shortage and damaging the U.S. economy.